SovaCoda/Regression-Renegades-MSU-Ai-Competiition/README.md

 ## Challenges Encountered
 ### Swalm vs Lee
 * An interesting challenge that appeared was that in an early model the images of Swalm Hall and Lee Hall were easily mislabeled.
-This is understandable due to the buildings being nearly identical apart from their sorroundings.
+This is understandable due to the buildings being nearly identical apart from their surroundings.
 <img width="300" src="https://github.com/user-attachments/assets/56aa9426-4e17-41ff-8299-3ccf8f528f40">

-* The problem was solved by adding wider images of the buildings to the data set to help the model process its sorrounding.
+* The problem was solved by adding wider images of the buildings to the data set to help the model process its surrounding.
 A larger volume of images in the training set probably contributed to solving the problem as well.

 * An alternative solution that was considered but eventually not implemented was the creation of a very selective second layer of a model that focused only on labeling images between Swalm and Lee.